teobresums/gwevents/howto.md

 To start, please, take a moment to study the repo structure.
 The website is created with [`jekyll`](https://jekyllrb.com/) but you do not need to learn that in detail; just follow this tutorial.

-Lets say you have produce a `TEOBResumS` waveform corresponding to event `GWYYMMDD`.
+Lets say you produced a `TEOBResumS` waveform corresponding to event `GWYYMMDD`.
 Make a tarball with the data interpolated at 4096 Hz (output file `waveform_interp.txt`), the parfile and a plot of the data:

 ```